Unlocking Infinite Potential in People to

 Human Resource Strategy for Achieving the 2030 Business Plan

 The foundation of the value we provide to society lies in our people.
-By combining the specialized expertise cultivated through polymer technologies, such as rubber and plastic, with the organizational strength to transform that expertise into products, we are striving to become a polymer-like organization.
-This will enable us to drive the business growth and structural reforms outlined in the 2030 Business Plan.
-To achieve this, we are advancing our human resource strategies based on the following two key themes.
+We combine the specialized expertise in rubber, plastics, and other polymer technologies we have accumulated over many years with the organizational capabilities and teamwork to transform that expertise into products.
+To drive the business growth and structural reforms outlined in the 2030 Business Plan, we are advancing our human resource strategies based on the following two key themes.

 ■2030 Business Plan and Human Resource Strategy